BlockScience/SCF-GML-Contributions/GM-01/README.md

 ## Abstract

 A Governance Module (GM) is a formal design document.
-A GM is meant to be used to assist in development of new governance modules for the Stellar community, but describes the module agnostically to underlying ledgers.
+A GM is used in development of new and implementable governance modules for the Stellar community, but describes the module agnostically towards underlying ledgers.

 ## Motivation: Why is this GM necessary?